pith. sign in

 Referee Report

 Summary.
-The paper introduces SciAidanBench, a benchmark of open-ended scientific questions on which LLMs are prompted to generate as many unique and coherent ideas as possible; the count of valid responses serves as the proxy for creative potential.
-It evaluates 19 base models (30 variants) and documents jaggedness in scientific creativity across general vs. scientific tasks, within-model prompt variability, and domain-level strengths.
-It then shows that inference-time compute, knowledge pooling, and brainstorming can be used to build meta-model ensembles that outperform any individual model on this metric.
+The manuscript introduces SciAidanBench, a benchmark for assessing scientific creativity in LLMs by prompting models to generate as many unique and coherent ideas as possible for open-ended scientific questions, using the count of valid responses as a proxy for creative potential.
+It evaluates 19 base models across 8 providers (including 30 variants), identifies jaggedness in capabilities across tasks (general vs scientific), prompt levels, and domains, and proposes harnessing this through meta-model ensembles via inference-time compute, knowledge pooling, and brainstorming, claiming these outperform single models.

 major comments (2)